2022-23 game bird hunting forecast

 Crook and Jefferson counties

 Hunting opportunities are limited in central Oregon as most upland bird populations are on private lands.
 The best opportunities for doves will be at lower elevations, including private agricultural lands, and adjoining BLM and Crooked River National Grasslands.
-Mourning doves may use public lands for roosting and watering, and scouting these areas lands can help hunters locate these hunting opportunities.
+Doves may use public lands for roosting and watering, and scouting these areas lands can help hunters locate these hunting opportunities.

+The Eurasian collared dove population is increasing in this district, and hunters can target these birds with no closed season or bag limit.
 Forest grouse inhabit the Ochoco National Forest, but are less abundant than in other parts of the state.

 California quail prefer lower elevation brushy habitat, particularly near agricultural and riparian areas.
 Although most of these habitat types are on private lands, some public opportunity exists on BLM lands and at the Prineville Reservoir Wildlife Area.